Once you file an income tax return the Income Tax Department processes the return and sends an intimation.

 Should Rectification be Filed Online?

-When the Income Tax Return was filed online an Online Rectification has to be filed.
+If the Income Tax Return was filed online then an online rectification has to be filed.

 How to File a Rectification Online?